andrewh1978/px-deploy/assets/pds-petclinic/README.md

 check PDS_ENDPOINT

-if you need to change settings create your own temlplate file and modify.
+if you need to change settings create your own template file and modify.

 template pds-petclinic.yml will be updated regulary and your changes will be lost